ocaml/dune/doc/hacking.rst

 * Updating ``CHANGES.md`` to reflect the version being published
 * Running ``$ make opam-release`` to create the release tarball.
-Then publish it to GitHub and submit it to Opam.
+Then publish it to GitHub and submit it to opam.

 Major & Feature Releases
 ------------------------